iridium-browser/iridium-browser-dev/README.md

 ## Configure Iridium development

-We need a base folder for your Iridium development.
-You can simply use the `iridium-browser-dev` folder from above.
-For all the following commands, make sure you are in that folder.
+We need a base directory for your Iridium development.
+You can simply use the `iridium-browser-dev` directory from above.
+For all the following commands, make sure you are in that directory.

 ```bash
 gclient config --name=src "git+https://git.iridiumbrowser.de/git/iridium-browser"